itscodenation/flw2-trivia-20-21-starter/README.md

     />
 ```

-- [ ] Complete for each of your answer choices.
+- [ ] Follow the same pattern to pass down state to each of your answer choices.

 - [ ] Last we want to grab a new question when the page loads we need to write a firebase function in the the constuctor.